Animadversio/GaussianTeleportationDiffusion/README.md

-If you are curious about the analytical diffusion trajectory of delta mixture and Gaussian mixture models, we provided the demo:
+If you are curious about the analytical diffusion trajectory of delta mixture and general Gaussian mixture models, we provided the demo:
 ```python
 from gaussian_teleport import demo_delta_gmm_diffusion, demo_gaussian_mixture_diffusion
 fig1 = demo_delta_gmm_diffusion(nreps=500, mus=None, sigma=1E-5)